dinggoo/CMD_MaxPatches/OSC/README.md

 For iphone's we use the free app ZigSim. get it from the
 appstore: https://apps.apple.com/us/app/zig-sim-pro/id1481556614

+or we can use the Pro version of the app: https://apps.apple.com/us/app/zig-sim-pro/id1481556614

 ZIGSIM ANDROID app
 For android phones we need to download the app manually and install manually.
 You can find the app here: https://apkpure.com/zig-sim/com.oneten.drive.zig_sim/download?from=details